Plant-Team/Frontend-1/README.md

 - _As a user, I want to be able to delete plants, and if I need to, delete my account._

 ## WIREFRAMES
-These were the concepts for the site I created in Google Slides.
+These were the concepts for the site created in canva.
 ![alt text](https://)
 ![alt text](https://)
 ![alt text](https://)